scottfreeland/Cryptocurrencies/README.md

 ![Principal Component Analysis](Resources/pca_analysis.png)

 Finally, our machine learning algorithm returns the relationships it sees in the data, numerically.
+It then classifies the data into *four* clusters - This has been established to be the best number of groups to've clustered the data into, as a product of K-means processing.
+The four classes are labeled 0, 1, 2, and 3.

 ![Clustered DataFrame](Resources/clustered_dataframe.png)